 Combine 2 packets of gelatin with ¼ cup cold water.
 Let sit 2-3 minutes.
 Add 1 cup boiling water and stir to completely dissolve gelatin.
 In another bowl, mix ½ cup boiling water with the cup of sweetened condensed milk.
 Add milk mixture to gelatin mixture and stir to combine well.

-Add 2 tbsp of white gelatin on top of each red gelatin to fill up to the same level as the blue gelatin, making sure it doesn't go over.
+Add 2 tablespoon of white gelatin on top of each red gelatin to fill up to the same level as the blue gelatin, making sure it doesn't go over.
 The gelatin should all be on the same level now.
 Return to fridge for another 15-20 minutes or until set.
 Keep the bowl with the remainder of white gelatin in a sink with hot water to keep it liquefied.

 Next, add 1 cup red gelatin over the entire pan.
 Return to refrigerator for another 15-20 minutes.
 Then add 1 cup white gelatin layer over the entire pan and cool for 15-20 minutes.
 Continue alternating red and white layers until all gelatin is used.